-The 12th IRAM Millimeter Interferometry School took place from November 18 to 23, 2024, at the IRAM headquarters in Grenoble, France.
+The 12th IRAM Millimeter Interferometry School took place from November 18 to 23, 2024 at the IRAM headquarters in Grenoble, France.
 Over the course of the week, 51 researchers from 11 countries, including 10% from outside the European Union, participated in the event, reflecting the school’s international reach.
-The attendees included 73% PhD students and 14% postdoctoral researchers, highlighting its role in training early-career astronomers.
-A full list of participants and lecturers is provided “here”.
+The participants included 73% PhD students and 14% postdoctoral researchers, highlighting its role in training early-career astronomers.

 A dedicated session on proposal preparation, first introduced in the previous school, was further developed this year with a stronger focus on the optimal technical use of the interferometer.
 Participants, grouped according to their scientific interests, worked under the guidance of a tutor to refine their observing proposals for NOEMA, ensuring that they could best translate scientific goals into technically sound observations.
 This session encouraged productive discussions and knowledge exchange between early-career researchers, IRAM astronomers and external experts.